sensedeep/dynamodb-onetable/README.md

 The `transaction` parameter should initially be set to `{}` and then be passed to API calls via `params.transaction`.

+#### async update(modelName, properties, params = {})

+Create a new item in the database of the given model `modelName` as defined in the table schema.
+Wraps the `Model.update` API.
+See [Model.update](#model-update) for details.

+#### async updateItem(properties, params)

+Update an item in the database.
+This method wraps the DynamoDB `updateItem` API.

+The `properties` parameter is a Javascript hash containing properties to update including the required keys or fields that are used to create the primary key.

+OneTable will only update fields in `properties` that correspond to the schema attributes for the model.
+Superfluous property fields will be ignored.

+The property names are those described by the schema.
+NOTE: these are not the same as the attribute names stored in the Database.
+If a schema uses `map` to define a mapped attribute name, the Javascript field name and the DynamoDB attribute name may be different.

+The method returns the unmodified DynamoDB response.
+If `params.parse` is true, the call returns the Javascript properties for the item with hidden attributes removed.

+The optional params are described in [Model API Params](#params).

+The `params.fields` may be set to a list of properties to return.
+This defines the ProjectionExpression.

+If `params.execute` is set to false, the command will not be executed and the prepared DynamoDB API parameters will be returned.

+If `params.parse` is set to true, the results will be parsed and mapped into a set of Javascript properties.
+Otherwise, the unmodified DynamoDB response will be returned.

 #### uuid()

 Generate a simple, fast non-cryptographic UUID string.

 ## Model Class